-To help celebrate National Small Business Week, we are sharing some of our most popular posts.
-Today we shine a spotlight on compliance.
+In honor of National Small Business Week and the challenges business owners often face, today we shine a spotlight on compliance.
 Here are a few articles to help your small business stay up-to-date with ever-changing regulations.

 Tax Code and HR Requirements

 They may seem confusing, even contradictory at times, and they're constantly evolving.
 Nevertheless, you need to adhere to tax codes and HR requirements to sustain your business.

 Your best bet?
 Start at the top: Understand federal business requirements as they relate to tax and the structure of your business and also consider any applicable state or local rules.
 LLCs require separate tax forms for businesses and owners, while sole proprietors report personal and business income on the same form.
 From there, dig into state requirements, total tax owing and your obligations to your staff.